laccore/pivotviewer/README.md

 TmiPivotDeployment: Functionally identical, but excludes metadata and images.
 Intended for use in production environment, where XAP will be cracked open and filled with the latest metadata and images as necessary.

-I couldn't find a way to refer to source files with relative paths, so some re-pathing will likely be required to get things building. :(